 It’s a great idea to design your garden with distinct areas for socialisation, cooking, or for storage.
 Demonstrating clearly how the user can use the garden will help them to envision themselves in your home better, which will attract them more.
 Installing decking, a shed, and lighting will help you to break up the space.

 Modern home buyers increasingly demand eco-friendly technologies in their homes, both to save them money and reduce their carbon footprint.
 Appealing to these desires will definitely add value to your home.

 There are many basic steps you can take to make your home more energy-efficient.
-Double glazing all the windows, sealing drafts, and insulating your loft are musts.
+Bristol double glazing all the windows, sealing drafts, and insulating your loft are musts.

 Smart technologies like a Nest system are also sought after by environmentally and budget-conscious home buyers, so installing these systems will benefit you.

 If the potential value of your home is hindered by a lack of space, you can cost-effectively expand by converting your loft into another bedroom.

 This is far cheaper than an extension and generally doesn’t involve seeking planning permission, so can be done more quickly.